 In some of the most serious cases of divorce in California, one spouse may request to terminate the parental rights of the other spouse.
 The termination of parental rights legally ends the parent-child relationship, including all rights to custody, visitation, inheritance, support, and liability.
 However, the California family court typically only considers this type of request in specific circumstances or if a parent voluntarily agrees to terminate parental rights.
-If you would like to speak with an expert in California family law about incorporating the termination of parental rights into your divorce, call or contact the Law Office of Bradley S. Sandler today to schedule a free consultation of your case.
+If you would like to speak with a California family lawyer about incorporating the termination of parental rights into your divorce, call or contact the Law Office of Bradley S. Sandler today to schedule a free consultation of your case.

 Causes for Terminating Parental Rights